rnc/exploder/README.md

  * Is NOT cleaned up at the end (unless a temporary is configured).
  * URL should be downloaded to a temporary directory prior to commencing unpack.
  * If no target has been supplied use a temporary

-### TODO:

-1. Multi-threading fork/join execution when decomposing the unpack/decompress.